Unleash/unleash/docs/securing-unleash.md

 ## General settings

 Unleash uses an encrypted cookie to maintain a user session.
 This allows users to be logged in across multiple instances of Unleash.
-To protect this cookie, you should specify the `secret` option when starting Unleash.
+To protect this cookie, Unleash will automatically generate a secure token the first time you start Unleash.

 ## Securing the Admin API

 To secure the Admin API, you have to tell Unleash that you are using a custom admin authentication and implement your authentication logic as a preHook.
-You should also set the secret option to a protected secret in your system.

 ```javascript
 const unleash = require('unleash-server');